Final report for FW22-403

 3. Determine total cost of production of marketable kids

 Work sheets have been developed for each kidding program to track feed, medical costs.
-Feed usage WSARE 2022 Bonding issues, general health, well-being of kids and does are reported in Kid Evaluation sheets (above) and final market numbers will be determined at final sales of yearly kid crops.
+Feed usage WSARE 2022 Bonding issues, general health, well-being of kids and does are reported in Kid Evaluation sheets (above) and daily notes from observations.
+Final market numbers were determined at final sales of yearly kid crops.
 This will enable us to determine which program results in more marketable kids and the lowest input of resources possible.
 Videos and photos will also be taken and used for future educational material as well as social media presentations.

 4. Monitor kidding traps